Skip to content

 Prompt injection

 Materialized memory is rendered as a text block and injected into the iteration prompt between the objective and the topology section.
-The rendered format groups entries by category:
+The rendered format groups entries by tier and category:

 Loop memory: